infrahq/terraform-provider-infra/docs/resources/user.md

 page_title: "infra_user Resource - terraform-provider-infra"
 subcategory: ""
 description: |-
-  Provides an Infra user.
-This resource can be used to create and manage users.
+  Infra user resource creates a user with a specified name.
+The name must be an email address.
 ---

 # infra_user

-Provides an Infra user.
-This resource can be used to create and manage users.
+Infra user resource creates a user with a specified name.
+The name must be an email address.

 ## Example Usage